-In the Room Features stage you can define the construction materials of your room's surfaces and the features on each surface.
-You now have the ability to correctly place the features on each surface; the new version of Space Optimisation now correctly considers the effects of the placement of features on the interaction between your room and your speakers.
+In the Room Features step you can define the construction materials of your room's surfaces and the features like doors and windows on each surface.
+You now have the ability to correctly place the features on each surface; the new version of Space Optimisation correctly considers the effects of the placement of features on the interaction between your room and your speakers.
+Note that any soft furnishings, such as carpets and curtains, and any decorations, such as paintings and mirrors, should be ignored.

-The Room Features stage is split into the Walls, Floor and Ceiling stages.
-In the Walls stage, as shown below, you can move between walls by either clicking on the desired wall in the mini-map in the bottom left-hand corner, or by clicking on the I/> buttons below the mini-map.
+The Room Features step is split into the Walls, Floor and Ceiling steps.
+In the Walls step, as shown below, you can move between walls by either clicking on the desired wall in the mini-map in the bottom left-hand corner, or by clicking on the I/> buttons below the mini-map.
 Once the desired wall is selected, you can select the construction material using the Material drop-down menu in the contextual control bar at the top: Concrete describes any solid or heavy construction, including brick, blockwork or stone; Drywall describes any mid-weight construction, including plaster on brick; Partition describes any flexible or lightweight construction, including wooden studwork or plasterboard walls; and Unknown provides an averaged absorption coefficient which should be used when the construction material is unknown.